xapian/xapian-gsoc-proposal/proposal.rst

 I considered MIaS system [2]_, which linearizes math expression into text and uses traditional text retrieval search engine.
-Indexing part is similar to the Tangent system, approach I would like to propose.
+Indexing part is similar to the Tangent system, approach which I would like to propose.
 It differs in the preprocessing of math expression to generate indexes.
 MIaS uses tokenization of expression and performs unification [*]_ strategy to generalize the expression.
 The reason for selecting the approach used in Tangent system is, symbol layout tree approach extracts the structural information in expression better than tokenization of text.
 This is corroborated by the findings of hypothesis test.
 Also, Tangent system performance is better than MIaS system.

 I also studied the system [3]_ implemented by MCAT group.
 They include textual context of the formulae and integrate retrieval of text and formulae.
 The system extracts